The Mummy Returns: Box office

 The Mummy Returns earned $23.4 million on its first day of release, then made $26.8 million the day after.
 This made it the highest Friday and Saturday grosses, surpassing both Toy Story 2 and The Lost World: Jurassic Park respectively.
 Later that year, those records were simultaneously given to Planet of the Apes and Harry Potter and the Sorcerer's Stone.
 During its opening weekend, the film made $68.1 million, making it the second-highest opening weekend of all time, only behind The Lost World: Jurassic Park.
 Moreover, it surpassed Hannibal to have the highest opening weekend for a 2001 film, joining Monsters, Inc., Rush Hour 2 and Planet of the Apes to become one of the only four films of that year to make $60 million in their first three days of release.
 The film also became one of four consecutive Universal films of the year to cross the $40 million in an opening weekend, with the others being American Pie 2, The Fast and the Furious and Jurassic Park III.
 Upon opening, the film reached the top of the box office, beating out Driven.
 For its second weekend, it collected a total of $33.7 million, outgrossing A Knight's Tale in the process.
 The Mummy Returns would remain in the number one spot at the box office for a total of two weeks until Shrek took it.

-The film grossed $202 million in the United States and Canada box offices and $233 million internationally, grossing over $435 million worldwide, making it the seventh-highest-grossing film of 2001.
+The film grossed $203 million in the United States and Canada box offices and $241 million internationally, grossing over $444 million worldwide, making it the seventh-highest-grossing film of 2001.

+The film would be re-released for its 25th anniversary on March 27, 2026.
+During the first three days of the 25th anniversary re-release, The Mummy Returns would gross $596,080 at 1,430 theaters.